-When my anxiety was at its worst my fear never left me, not even for a minute.
-It would be there in the morning when I woke up and it would still be there when I went back to bed at night.
+When my anxiety was at its worst my fear never left me – not even for a minute.
+It would be there in the morning when I woke up and it would be there when I went back to bed at night.

-If you’re anxiety is anything like mine was then you know all this firsthand.
+If your anxiety is anything like mine was then you know all this first-hand.

 You might be thinking that your constant fear is just the way you’ll always be, that your anxiety makes it impossible for you to feel any different.
 But I’m going to show you that there are simple things you can do to stop living in fear.